doncandela/mgah/mgah.md

     ```
     $ unity-compute                       # get shell on a compute node
-    (wait for compute-node shell to come up)
+    (wait for the compute-node shell to come up)
     $ module load conda/latest
     $ conda activate dfs
     (dfs)...$ cd ...clones/dcfuncs/test   # go to test-code directory in cloned repo